JhonBv/MOPCalculatorAPI/README.md

 The architecture closely follows a Plug-in architecture.
 The main components of the whole app are:

+### 1. API.
+TRhe broker between any client application and the backend.
+Clients can consume the calculator backend via the Endpoints provided in the API.
+### 2. Core.
+Where the Core values of the whole app live.
+In this area, the IPlugin, ICalculator and ICalculatorInputModel interfaces dictate the basics of how the backend should implement and consume the Plugins.
+### 3. Domain.
+Not implemented but it forms the basis for enabling CQRS (Command/Query Resource Seggregation).
+It will be useful for scaling and for improving system performance
+### 4. Plugins.
+This is where Plugins are configured and deployed.
+### 5. Tests.
+Unit testing of Calculator components.

 ## Testing the MOP Calculator API